How to sell your book

 - Build an email list and/or social media presence (eg Facebook or Twitter) — lets influential readers and reviewers connect to you

-- An advance reading and reviewer programme — builds momentum in advance of major promotion
+- An advance reading and reviewer programme — builds momentum in advance of major promotion (here are some tips)

 - Author pages on online bookstore and community sites — especially Amazon and Goodreads